Houston Brain Injury Lawyer

 the victim in a permanent vegetative state.
 If you or someone you love

-has suffered a brain injury, please get in touch with a Houston catastrophic
+has suffered a brain injury, please get in touch with a Houston personal

 injury lawyer at

 Fibich, Leebron, Copeland & Briggs as soon as possible.